Sangharsh07/StudyBuddy/Readme.md

 ## Key Features

 - **Client-Side Routing**: Utilizes `react-router-dom` for efficient navigation between pages like Home, Courses, and Course Interface.
-- **Course Listings**: Displays a catalog of available courses, each featuring thumbnails and brief descriptions.
+- **Courses Listings**: Displays a catalog of available courses, each featuring thumbnails and brief descriptions.
 - **Video Playback**: Integrated video player for course content, allowing users to watch lessons directly on the platform.
 - **Progress Tracking**: Tracks and updates user progress as they complete lessons.
 - **YouTube API Integration**: Retrieves course data from YouTube playlists using the YouTube Data API.